The Big Oak in downtown Thomasville, Georgia. Photo by Bri Whigham, @whighamimages

 The Rose Garden & Cherokee Lake Park

 Keeping with the outdoors, find your way to The Rose Garden, where more than 1,500 roses bloom throughout most of the year due to the extended warm weather.
-Take pictures of the topiary and sit for a spell in the pollinator garden, or head to Cherokee Lake Park for a walk around the lake.
-There is a perfect playground for the kids, plenty of shade and restrooms available.
+Sit for a spell in the pollinator garden, or head to Cherokee Lake Park for a walk around the lake.
+There is a perfect playground for the kids, plenty of shade and restrooms.

-Take a 10-minute drive from downtown to tour Pebble Hill Plantation.
-The 77 gorgeous acres are open and waiting for you to explore, or take a guided walk through the neo-classical style winter retreat, built at the turn of the century.
+Take a 10-minute drive from downtown to tour Pebble Hill.
+The gorgeous home, set on 3,000 acres, is open and waiting for you to explore, or take a guided walk through the neo-classical style winter retreat, built at the turn of the century.
 There, you will find one of the largest private Audubon collections, as well as original furnishings and fixtures, giving a glimpse of the sporting lifestyle from long ago.

 Thomasville History Center & Lapham-Patterson House